-If you have a very large archive, then use zip.
-You can access any file you want.
+If you have a huge archive, then use zip.
+Then, you can access any file you want.
 Don’t use tar format for a large archive.
 You’ll need to extract the entire archive to view on file.

 How to create a tar file

 Use this command to archive a whole directory.
 First, replace the sample with the name of your new archive file.
 Also, replace /path_to_directory with the path to the directory you want to archive.
 For example, you can archive a file by replacing /path_to_directory with the path to the file.

 zip -r test.zip /path_to_directory

 Execute the command above to create a zip file of an entire directory.
 Replace the test with the name of your new archive file.
 Replace /path_to_directory with the path to the directory you want to archive.
 You can archive a file by replacing /path_to_directory with the path to the file.